 Whether you came to last weekend's Christmas Market, or whether you didn't, I hope by now that you're feeling well and truly Christmassy.
-As someone who isn't very organised about the Big C-Day, the market was a fantastic way to glean some inspiration, some actual presents and a much-needed dose of good old-fashioned festive cheer.
-Hopefully this little re-cap will give you an injection of Christmas Spirit too.
-And if you missed out completely, and like me, still have a scarily large number of people unaccounted for on your present-buying list, Logie Steading is still open every day until Christmas Eve - and it still looks like this!
+As someone who isn't very organised about the Big Day, the market was a fantastic way to glean some inspiration, some actual presents and a much-needed dose of good old-fashioned festive cheer.
+But if, like me, you still have a scarily large number of people unaccounted for on your present-buying list, Logie Steading is still open every day until Christmas Eve - and it still looks like this!

 1. Don't Panic!

 Pottering around a Christmas Market filled with hand-made wares, listening to a brass band, mug of mulled wine in hand is infinitely more relaxing than fighting your way through the number system at Argos or running to put another coin in the parking meter.

 Yes, you have a list.
 You're checking it twice.
 Or thrice.
 But if you're anything like me, you're also going a bit off-menu here and there in a mild state of panic (see point 1) about Getting It All Done.
 But ending up with 5 extra boxes of Heroes is no good for any family come January.
 Even one containing as many dedicated chocolate-eaters as ours.